awsdocs/iam-user-guide/doc_source/reference_policies_evaluation-logic.md

 ## Example identity\-based and resource\-based policy evaluation<a name="policies_evaluation_example"></a>

 The most common types of policies are identity\-based policies and resource\-based policies\.
-When access to a resource is requested, AWS evaluates all the permissions granted by the policies for **at least one Allow** within the same acccount\.
+When access to a resource is requested, AWS evaluates all the permissions granted by the policies for **at least one Allow** within the same account\.
 An explicit deny in any of the policies overrides the allow\.

 **Important**
-If either the identity\-based policy or the resource\-based policy within the same acccount allows the request and the other doesn't, the request is still allowed\.
+If either the identity\-based policy or the resource\-based policy within the same account allows the request and the other doesn't, the request is still allowed\.

 Assume that Carlos has the user name `carlossalazar` and he tries to save a file to the `carlossalazar-logs` Amazon S3 bucket\.